StefanFabian/crosstalk/README.md

 # Crosstalk

 Crosstalk is a small single-header C++ 17 library to facilitate communication between microcontrollers and host computers over serial connections.

 It uses reflection (via [refl-cpp](https://github.com/veselink1/refl-cpp)) to automatically generate serialization and deserialization code for user-defined types.
 The objects are injected into the serial stream and crosstalk intelligently handles the reading of objects and generic data.
 This means you can keep your logging without having to worry about the serialization of your objects.

+## Usage

+Copy the `crosstalk.hpp` file and the relevant serial abstraction from the dist folder into your project and include it in your code.
+If there is no fitting serial abstraction for your platform, you can implement your own by inheriting from the `crosstalk::SerialAbstraction` class.

 ## Example